 Please use a modern browser to fully experience our website, such as the newest versions of Edge, Chrome, Firefox or Safari etc.

 From the green factories of nature to the invisible world of microorganisms, we delve into the intricacies of life.
-Our research spans plant biology, microbiology, bioinformatics, and telomere research.
+Our research spans plant biology, microbiology, bioinformatics, and telomere research, revealing the mysteries of life.

 Threads with yellow dots on a grey background.
 Microscope photo.